 Even in a man of normal fertility, approximately only half of his sperm is sufficiently motile.
 A proportion of normally motile sperm in the ejaculate less than a certain percentage (according to WHO, at least 32% progressively motile, see above) results in a condition called “asthenozoospermia”.

 Studies have shown that men with asthenozoospermia could significantly improve the motility of existing sperm by taking L-carnitine.
-In a study in which men received a daily dose of 3,000 mg l-caritine, the proportion of motile sperm was improved by 75% (from 10.8% to 18.0%).7 An Italian study, conducted following the highest clinical standards, demonstrated that taking L-carnitine over a period of six months significantly improved sperm motility.8 These findings were later confirmed in a subsequent study.9
+In a study in which men received a daily dose of 3,000 mg l-carnitine, the proportion of motile sperm was improved by 75% (from 10.8% to 18.0%) 7.

 L-cysteine and Glutathione